Find the answers to your proposal submission questions,

 - Proposals must be received no later than 3 p.m.
 Central Time on the deadline date.
 Early submission is encouraged.

-Applicants invited to submit full proposals must be AHA Professional Members at the time of application.
-This must be done online.
+- Applicants must be AHA Professional Members at the time of proposal submission.
+Membership must be done online.
 Join or begin the membership process well before the deadline.
-This requirement is not applicable for the pre-proposal.
+The AHA expects all mentors associated with training/mentored research awards to maintain active AHA membership, as well.

 - To support highly innovative, high-impact research that could ultimately lead to critical discoveries or major advancements that will accelerate the field of cardiovascular and/or cerebrovascular research.